CANFLUX/pipeline-documentation/4_Install_Matlab.md

-## 4. Install Matlab on your local computer
+## 4. &nbsp; Install Matlab on your local computer

 Currently, it is necessary to use Matlab to run the data cleaning scripts.